Table of Contents

-- Also relieves moderate pain
+- It also relieves moderate pain

 Before reading the dosage, DayQuil can come in LiquiCaps and Liquid form.
-If symptoms still persist after two days of taking DayQuil, it is best to consult your doctor.
+If symptoms persist after two days of taking DayQuil, it is best to consult your doctor.

 LiquiCaps are the capsule versions of DayQuil, meaning these contain liquid inside.

-Liquid form is also available as another option.
+The liquid form is also available as another option.

-For children below 4 years old
+For children below four years old